FullScreenShenanigans/FullScreenPokemon/Getting Started.md

 All of FullScreenPokemon's non-GameStartr classes, including Thing and its subclasses, are defined in `settings/objects.js`.
 In short, the class hierarchy is stored under `FullScreenPokemon.prototype.settings.objects.inheritance` and the attributes for each class are stored under `FullScreenPokemon.prototype.settings.objects.properties`.
 You may read ObjectMakr's readme for a full explanation.

-`FSP.ObjectMakr.make("type")` is how you make a new Thing in the game.
+`FSP.ObjectMakr.make("type")` is how you create a new Thing.
 It takes in a string for the class name, and optionally an object containing additional properties for it.
 For example:

 ```javascript
 FSP.ObjectMakr.make("Pokeball") // Creates a new Pokeball